RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 We're Independent Researchers with over 20 data analysts, scientists, and observers analyzing this data for over a year.
 Research and development continues, and this public operation spans for years.
 We invite researchers to study this case example.

 We studied Millions of Texts and Accounts for <b>Social Network Analysis.</b>
-<br>Data collected on Amber Heard is primarily related to the years 2018-2021.
+<br>Data collected on Amber Heard is primarily related to the years 2018-2021, ongoing into 2022.

 This work is in-progress and prepared for peer-review.
 This is the most detailed public anaysis of a disinformation operation and the most volumnious yet.